Good is beautiful, functional, honest, personal, meaningful.

 Don’t stop here, don’t conform.

 You must learn how and when to break the rules.
-Go beyond the machine’s intended function.
-Expose its limitations.

 Use it to express your nature.